erSubhashThapa/100daysofcode/r2-log.md

   To understand the difference between Promises and regular XHR I looked at this [page on how to combine XHR and promises](https://gomakethings.com/promise-based-xhr/).
 I followed along and made this Promise based XHR.
 Then I made a regular XHR.
 Tomorrow, I'll play around with them.

 - ## Thoughts and Feelings:
-  Sometimes writing my thought out in my log can help me understand what I'm thinking and why I'm confused.
+  Sometimes writing my thoughts out in my log can help me understand what I'm thinking and why I'm confused.

   I need to remember that when I feel like I don't want to code because something is hard, that feeling will soon pass.
 And come again.
 And pass again.

 ## Day 19, R2
 ### 4/29/19